Corey Hart (singer): 2014–present

-In April 2014 Hart released an EP, Ten Thousand Horses, on Tunes; the recording features duets with Jane Siberry and Masse, as well as previously unreleased tracks and a remake of the song "Without You" now called "Falling from Graceland".
+In April 2014, Hart released an EP, Ten Thousand Horses, on iTunes; the recording features duets with Jane Siberry and Masse, as well as previously unreleased tracks and a remake of the song "Without You" now called "Falling from Graceland".

-On June 3 that year Hart marked the 30th anniversary of the release of his first single "Sunglasses at Night" at a farewell concert, "One Night: Three Decades of Music" in Montreal, Canada at the Bell Centre.
+On June 3 of that year, Hart marked the 30th anniversary of the release of his first single "Sunglasses at Night" at a farewell concert, "One Night: Three Decades of Music" in Montreal, Canada at the Bell Centre.
 The concert was postponed several days because of an NHL playoff run at the time by the Montreal Canadiens.
 Also released at the Montreal show was Hart's autobiography, Chasing the Sun: My Life in Music, which details behind-the-scenes stories of Hart's life and includes about 500 photos.

 Hart then put his career mostly on hold to focus on parenting and family.
 However, shortly thereafter he was invited by Shania Twain to appear as part of Prince Edward Island's August 30 Founder's Week celebration.
 This was Hart's first visit to that province.
 During the show Hart did a cover version of local favorite Stompin' Tom Connors' "Bud the Spud".

 Also in 2014 Hart released an acoustic version of "Face Brave", a song written for and performed by Jonathan Roy.
 Roy, the son of hockey player Patrick Roy, appeared onstage with Hart in PEI as well as at the June 3 farewell concert in Montreal.
 At a private fundraiser in Fort McMurray, Alberta in November 2014, Hart, Roy and backup singer Kim Richardson (along with Hart's band) recorded a live rehearsal performance of U2's 1992 single "One".
 The video was released on YouTube in November.
 Roy released an EP in Canada in 2016, Mr. Optimist Blues, featuring several songs written by Hart.

-In 2016 Hart he performed in Quebec for a national television audience during celebrations on June 24 and again during a local comedy festival on June 26.
+In 2016, Hart performed in Quebec for a national television audience during celebrations on June 24 and again during a local comedy festival on June 26.

 In October 2016, Hart was honoured with a star on Canada's Walk of Fame.
 The induction ceremony gala was broadcast on CBC television, and in June 2017, Hart joined his fellow inductees including Jason Priestley and Darryl Sittler at the star unveiling in Toronto's Theatre District.